simonmicro/Dear-Templates/Fail2Ban - Server security.md

 bantime.multipliers = 1 5 30 60 300 720 1440 2880
 ```
 Then watch `/var/log/fail2ban.log` while all the bad guys get banned...

+## Note
+When you restart a docker container, you also MUST restart fail2ban - otherwise the old ban times must first expire, until they will again be blocked effectively!